textpattern/textpattern.github.io/administration/hello-world.md

 Log in to the Textpattern control panel.
 If this is a truly brand-new installation you should look at the [Diagnostics panel](https://docs.textpattern.io/administration/diagnostics-panel) first and deal with any warnings or error messages.
 If you see "All checks passed!", great!
 If not, please consult the [pre-flight checks documentation](https://docs.textpattern.io/administration/diagnostics-panel#pre-flight-checks).

 Then go to the [Preferences panel](https://docs.textpattern.io/administration/preferences-panel) and set your initial preferences.
-Don't worry about setting every reference correct first time, you can change preference options again at any time.
+Don't worry about setting every preference correct first time, you can change preference options again at any time.

 ## Go!

 Go to the [Pages panel](https://docs.textpattern.io/administration/pages-panel).
 We're about to overwrite the default page template; if you want to keep a copy of the original, enter a new name for your backup, then use the 'Duplicate' link.
-This is optional; if you did so click the “default” link in the list on the right to return to the default page template.
+This is optional; if you did so click the 'default' link in the list on the right to return to the default page template.

 The 'Page name' above the large code editing area should be `default`.
 Replace the entire contents with `Hello, World!` and press 'Save'.
 Use the 'View site' link in the top menu, to open your site's home page in a new window.
 Great looking site, isn't it?!
 Look at the HTML page source: it is literally `Hello, World!`, followed by some status information - certainly not a valid HTML page!